uspgamedev/luasteam/docs/game_server.rst

 .. function:: gameServer.init()

     :param int unIP: The IP address you are going to bind to.
 (This should be in host order, i.e 127.0.0.1 == 0x7f000001 == 2130706433).
 You can just use ``0`` to bind to all local IPv4 addresses.
     :param int steamPort: The port clients are going to bind to.
-Important if you want to connec this server to a game master and show it in a server list.
+Important if you want to connect this server to a game master and show it in a server list.
     :param int queryPort: The port for communicating with a game master server and exchange status information.
     :param int serverMode: The server mode to use.
 Use constants from ``Steam.gameServer.mode.*``